OutSystems/docs-product/src/ref/configuration-tool/tabs/session.md

 ---
-summary: The Session tab allows you to configure the database used by OutSystems to store the end-user persistent sessions.
+summary: The Session tab allows you to configure the database used by OutSystems to store the end user persistent sessions.
 ---

 # Session Tab

-The **Session tab** allows you to configure the database used by OutSystems to store the end-user persistent sessions.
+The **Session tab** allows you to configure the database used by OutSystems to store the end user persistent sessions.

 ## Database Section (for SQL Server / Azure SQL)

 Configuration | Description | Default value
 ---|---|---
-Server | The hostname or IP address to the database server to store the end-user persistent sessions. | `localhost`
+Server | The hostname or IP address to the database server to store the end user persistent sessions. | `localhost`
 Database | Name of the catalog/schema created in the database; it contains the session tables. | `osSession`

 ## Database Section (for Oracle)